Advanced Fetal Ultrasound & Imaging

 An ultrasound creates images by sending sound waves through your body.
 The waves bounce back off your internal organs and tissues.
 The ultrasound machine collects the returning waves and converts the information into images.

-Perinatal Diagnostic Center and Ultrasound offers traditional two-dimensional ultrasounds as well as advanced 3D and 4D ultrasounds for more detailed images.
+Our practice offers traditional two-dimensional ultrasounds as well as advanced 3D and 4D ultrasounds for more detailed images.

 Your doctor may use a pelvic ultrasound to examine your reproductive organs for signs of disease or structural abnormalities.